Nakakari/today-I-learned/weektwo/teamtask.md

 # Q5.
 We usually use ref to approach to DOM in react.
 Why do we use ref instead of document.getElementsByClassName?
 ## Answer
+    In general, refs are preferable to documents. getElementById, because it is more consistent with the rest of the react code.

+    Every component class in react can have multiple component instances.

+    Using id is risky because react does not prevent you from having multiple forms on a single page, and the DOM then contains multiple inputs with the same ID.
+That is not permitted.

+    Another advantage of using refs is that they are only accessible in the context in which they are defined.
+If we need to access information outside of this context, we must use props and state (and possibly stores).
+    And this is a benefit because there is less/no chance of breaking our unidirectional data flow, which would make our code more difficult to manage.

 # Q6.
 Explain SPA and MPA.
 ## Answer